britram/taps-transports/draft-ietf-taps-transports.md

 indicates that the currently used network path is not congested, and will reduce the window otherwise.
 Window-based mechanisms often increase their window slowing over multiple RTTs, while decreasing strongly when the first indication of congestion is received.
-One example are Additive Increase Multiplicative Decrease (AIMD) schemes, where the window is increased by a certain number of packets/bytes for each data segment that has been successfully transmitted, while the window is multiplicatively decrease on the occurrence of a congestion event.
+One example is an Additive Increase Multiplicative Decrease (AIMD) scheme, where the window is increased by a certain number of packets/bytes for each data segment that has been successfully transmitted, while the window is multiplicatively decrease on the occurrence of a congestion event.
 This can lead to a rather unstable,